samreen-akhtar/COMPUTER-NETWORK-PROJECT/README.md

    g++ client.cpp -lpthread -o client

-3.To run the server application, use this command in the terminal :
+3. To run the server application, use this command in the terminal :
    ./server

 4. Now, open another terminal and use this command to run the client application :
    ./client

 5. For opening multiple client applications, repeat step 4.